amiraHadimi/CSC5382-AI-Digital-Transformation-Project/Milestone 1/README.md

 The learned component is evaluated using labeled data and standard metrics reported in the literature.

-### Downstream Usage in Agile Decision-Making

-Story point estimates are not an end in themselves.
-In Agile practice, they support planning and prioritization activities such as backlog refinement and sprint planning.

-In this project, these activities are treated as downstream decision-making tasks that consume predicted story points as inputs (e.g., reasoning about feasibility under capacity constraints).
-They are **not learned from data** and are **not evaluated using labeled planning datasets**.

-The focus therefore remains on the **accuracy and reliability of the story point estimation model**, which is a prerequisite for effective decision support.

-This separation ensures that:
-- the LLM-based estimation component is evaluated in a rigorous, data-driven manner, and
-- planning or optimization considerations remain contextual rather than supervised learning objectives.

 ## Feasibility Analysis and Related Work